sjekic/DigitRecognizer/README.md

 # DigitRecognizer
-4 models (ML, MLP and CNN) used for digit recognition
+4 models (k-NN, SVC, MLP and CNN) used for digit recognition